QED0711/spiccato/README.md

 Creating a new state manager is accomplished in two simple steps.

 1. **Define a State Schema**: State schemas are the default values for a state object.
 It contains all key value pairs that are expected to exist over the lifetime of the manager.
-2. **Initialize a StateManager instance**: Pass the defined state schema to the `AdaptiveState` constructor call.
+2. **Initialize a StateManager instance**: Pass the defined state schema to the `Spiccato` constructor call.

 ```
 import Spiccato from 'spiccato';